Eat like a coach fed you

 Earn them around training

 More carbs the days you lift hard.
 Fewer on rest days.
-Carbs aren't the enemy — context is.
+Carbs aren't the enemy.
+Context is.

 Honest math

 We don't ban it.
-We do the math on calories, sleep impact, and recovery cost.
+We do the math on calories, sleep impact, recovery cost.
 Then you decide.

 Why diets fail women specifically